 Making sense of quantum noise with machine learning

-Scientists at The University of Sydney developed a new measurement technique to probe noise in their hardware but needed a new technique to process the data.
+Scientists at The University of Sydney developed a new quantum measurement technique to probe noise in their quantum computing hardware but needed a new technique to process the data.

 Q-CTRL’s quantum control engineers developed a new machine-learning tool allowing high-fidelity reconstruction of the spectral “fingerprint” of noise, given measurement data.